1ilir0lika/homeworks/README.md

-Here are some of my Markdown homeworks for school
+Here are some of my homeworks made in markdown or latex for school